Exclypsy/Tactical-Tanks/README.md

 # 🎯 Tactical Tanks

-**Tactical Tanks** is a strategic multiplayer tank game developed in Python using the Tkinter library.
+**Tactical Tanks** is a strategic multiplayer tank game developed in Python using the Arcade library.
 Designed as a school project, it emphasizes object-oriented programming principles and modular architecture, offering both client and server components for networked gameplay.

 ---

 ## 🚀 Features

-- **Multiplayer Support**: Engage in battles with multiple players over a network.
+- **Multiplayer Support**: Engage in battles with multiple players over a local network.
 - **Lobby System**: Create or join game lobbies with customizable settings.
-- **Turn-Based Mechanics**: Strategic gameplay with turn-based actions.
+- **Turn-Based Mechanics**: Strategic gameplay with rotating actions.
-- **Customizable Settings**: Adjust game parameters such as map size and tank attributes.
-- **Graphical User Interface**: Intuitive GUI built with Tkinter for seamless interaction.
+- **Graphical User Interface**: Intuitive GUI built with Arcade for seamless interaction.

 ---